Care Bears: Unlock the Magic: Original broadcasters

 Care Bears: Unlock the Magic was co-commissioned by Turner and Tiny Pop, and so the series was first broadcast in the United States and the United Kingdom.

 In the United States, the 10 episodes of Care Bears: Unlock the Magic were released to Boomerang's mobile app service on February 1, 2019.
 A sneak peek release of the first episode was added early to the app on January 28, 2019.
 The series premiered on the main TV network on March 30, and premiered on Cartoon Network on April 16, 2019.
 On August 16, 2021, it was announced that the series would air on the Cartoonito block as a weekend programme beginning on September 19, 2021.
+The series was also added to the HBO Max streaming service before was removed from the service on February 1, 2023, only to be added back in March or April 2023.

 International

 In the United Kingdom, the series premiered on Tiny Pop on April 6, 2019.
 Unlock the Music premiered on Sky Kids on February 13, 2023.

 On September 30, 2019, Cloudco Entertainment announced they had sold the series on to many broadcasters including WildBrain's Family Jr. in Canada.
 On the same day, Cloudco also announced that Bomanbridge Media would be the content agent for the series in Southeast Asia, with the two selling the show to TVB in Hong Kong and ABS-CBN's Yey! in The Philippines.
 Later foreign deals that would go into 2020 would include StarzPlay in Arabia, among others.

-In Latin America, the series was released on Paramount's mobile app service, Noggin on April 1, 2020.
-It later aired on Nickelodeon and Nick Jr. channels on July 6, 2020.
+In Latin America, the series was released on Paramount's mobile app service, Noggin on April 1, 2020, and later aired on Nickelodeon and Nick Jr. channels on July 6, 2020.

 In Brazil, the series first began airing on Globo's streaming service, Globoplay on September 18, 2020.
 It was later shown on Gloob and Gloobinho channels on September 20, 2021.

+In Portugal, it premiered on Canal Panda in 2021, and continued to air until April 1, 2022.

+It Italy, it premiered on DeA Kids, a channel owned by De Agostini, in 2023.

-The series was planned to premiere on Boomerang in Central and Eastern Europe on September 12, 2022, but it was pulled from the schedule and replaced with a rerun of Mr. Bean: The Animated Series.
+The series was originally slated to premiere on Boomerang in Central and Eastern Europe on September 12, 2022, but it was pulled from the schedule and was written off due to the Warner Bros.
+Discovery merger, being replaced with a rerun of Mush-Mush and the Mushables.
+Boomerang renamed to Cartoonito in CEE, where it finally premiered on July 1, 2024, and only aired the six specials.
+The specials were also aired on Cartoonito channels internationally.

 Merchandise

 A comic book based on the series was announced by IDW Publishing in March 2019.
 It was released in July 2019.

-In May 2019, Toy company Basic Fun! announced they had acquired the master toy rights to the Care Bears franchise, with the toys being based on this series.
+In May 2019, Toy company Basic Fun announced they had acquired the master toy rights to the Care Bears franchise, with the toys being based on this series.
 FiGPiNs were released in March 2020.